Trove (video game): Character customization

 Any Weapon, Hat or Face that is placed in the Loot Collector will be destroyed but the style of that item will be added to the player's library allowing the player to choose to use that item's image as a vanity, instead of the item currently equipped.
 This applies to masks, hats and weapons only.
 The new image only affects the appearance of the character and provides an altered visual appearance only.
 Additionally, any item which is destroyed in the Loot Collector provides the player with resources, useful in upgrading other items or in crafting.

-Players can also alter their character's face, skin and hair styles using The Barbershop without limit, which can be crafted or found at the Hub zone.
+Players can also alter their character's appearance at The Barbershop in the Hub zone.

 Environments

 The Hub zone is the central Zone in Trove and acts as a meeting place for all players as well as a way of accessing the lower level worlds until players are able to craft their own world portals.

 The Hub also includes a selection of crafting stations and an NPC who sells items used for fishing, an in game semi-profession, and sailing.

 Each world zone contains various biomes that focus on a specific theme.
-These include Neon City, a world with structures designed to resemble a fictionalised image of the insides of a computer, Highlands, designed to resemble fields and forests, The Fae Forest, a dark fairy tale like zone and many, many others.
-(Dragonfire Peaks, Candoria, Treasure Isles, etc.)

 Each biome is connected seamlessly to each other and each world zone is open world in its construction allowing players to travel from biome to biome seamlessly within each world zone.

 The biomes themselves each have their own unique NPC enemies which will attack the player if they get too close, as well as their own unique flora.
 One of the main features of each biome is their themed dungeons.
 For example, the Candoria biome, a theme based on sweets, chocolate and other such items can have dungeons shaped like giant cakes, gumball machines or a myriad of other themed objects related to the biome.

+The biomes are known as: Medieval Highlands, Permafrost, Cursed Vale, Desert Frontier, Fae Wilds, Candoria, Neon City, Jurassic Jungle, Dragonfire Peaks, the Lost Isles, Sundered Uplands, Igneous Islands, the Shores of the Everdark, and the Geode, along with its battle biome.